-Hotel Pro Forma is creating a musical walk through tableaux in the 14 rooms around the Central Hall at The Glyptotek.
+Hotel Pro Forma has created a musical walk through tableaux in the 14 rooms around the Central Hall at The Glyptotek.
 The monumental architecture of the museum and its many rooms with prehistoric sculptures provide a setting for the many aspects of the narration of the struggles between the gods and humanity, of greatness and fall, nature and culture, life and death.
-All of this is related in a overall poetic form.
+All of this is related in an overall poetic form.

 The Gilgamesh epic is the account of King Gilgamesh from the city of Uruk in Mesopotamia (the area between the Euphrates and Tigris rivers in present-day Iraq).
 The texts, inscribed on 11 clay tablets around BC 2500, have been discovered in the course of many centuries, right up to the present day.
 Like some literary fireball, they have burnt a path through world history.
 When a story survives that long, it is because it contains something that speaks to humanity irrespective of time and place.